“Don’t run, it’s too dangerous.”Art de Vany

 Yet I didn’t stop.
 I kept running and it only got worse.

-Talk to veteran runners and you’ll hear battle stories regarding their hips.
+After knee issues, talk to veteran runners and you’ll hear battle stories regarding hips.
+Such as this runner,

 “Like most runners, I have a good leg and a bad leg.
 On good days, I can run my commute and train for marathons, on bad days, I collapse to one side and compensate through my pelvis as I run.“